cobibean/delphi/src/app/features/nft/README.md

 - Marketplace domain for listing and sales functionality
 - Wallet domain for ownership and transaction verification
 - Profile domain for user-owned NFTs
+- ThirdWeb SDK for minting and contract interactions

+## Subdomains

+### Mintzone

+The mintzone subdomain provides a complete NFT minting experience:
+- Supports ERC721 and ERC1155 NFT standards
+- Allows minting multiple tokens at once
+- Supports custom recipient addresses
+- Provides both dedicated page and reusable component for homepage integration
+- See the [mintzone README](./mintzone/README.md) for more details